e-aditi/COVID-19-risc-calculator-self-assigned-mini-project-1/README.md

 # hello-world
-first repository
-this is my first repository. im trying something which im very new to.
+this is my first repository.